 mount bpffs /sys/fs/bpf -t bpf

 A portable way to achieve this with persistence is to add the following line to

 mount /sys/fs/bpf.
 This will cause the

 filesystem to be automatically mounted when the node boots.

 If you are using systemd to manage the kubelet, see the section Mounting BPFFS with systemd.

-The Standard Installation relies on the etcd-operator to manage an
+The Installation with managed etcd relies on the etcd-operator to manage an

 etcd cluster.
 In order for the etcd cluster to be available, the Cilium pod is